 Pacific law and justice program

-Consistent with the Australian Government's aid policy, support for effective law and justice systems is essential to Australia's strategic priorities in the region including buffering against state fragility, providing the foundations for economic growth and ensuring community safety.
-Our department works to strengthen criminal and policing frameworks in the Pacific, by supporting Pacific law and justice agencies to develop and implement laws that respond to law and justice priorities for the region.
+Consistent with the Australian Government's International Development Policy for a Peaceful, Stable and Prosperous Indo-Pacific, support for effective law and justice systems is essential to Australia's strategic priority of ensuring effective and accountable states in the region including assisting Pacific partners to combat threats to community safety, stability and security.
+Our department works in partnership to strengthen criminal and policing frameworks in the Pacific by supporting Pacific law and justice agencies to develop and implement laws that respond to law and justice priorities for the region.

 Our department leads Australia's contribution to the Pacific Islands Law Officers' Network, a regional network of senior Pacific law and justice officials promoting justice and the rule of law, by sharing expertise and experiences and strengthening regional cooperation on key law and justice issues.
 The PILON Secretariat is based in Apia, Samoa.

-Applications for our 2020 Legal Policy Development Programs will open in mid-2020.
-General information about our programs are available on the following pages:
+General information about our programs is available on the following pages:

 3-5 National Circuit BARTON ACT 2600